Mount Everest: 2006

-David Sharp ethics controversy, 2006

-There was an international controversy about the death of a solo British climber David Sharp, who attempted to climb Mount Everest in 2006 but died in his attempt.
-The story broke out of the mountaineering community into popular media, with a series of interviews, allegations, and critiques.
-The question was whether climbers that season had left a man to die and whether he could have been saved.
-He was said to have attempted to summit Mount Everest by himself with no Sherpa or guide and fewer oxygen bottles than considered normal.
-He went with a low-budget Nepali guide firm that only provides support up to Base Camp, after which climbers go as a "loose group", offering a high degree of independence.
-The manager at Sharp's guide support said Sharp did not take enough oxygen for his summit attempt and did not have a Sherpa guide.
-It is less clear who knew Sharp was in trouble, and if they did know, whether they were qualified or capable of helping him.
+In 2006, 12 people died.
+David Sharp's death triggered debate and years of discussion about climbing ethics.
+The question was whether climbers had left a man to die and whether he could have been saved.
+He attempted to summit alone with two bottles of oxygen, compared to the standard five used by most climbers.
+He arranged his permit through Asian Trekking, a Kathmandu-based company that provided basic services to base camp, but not beyond that point.
+Sharp climbed without a radio or guide.
+Multiple climbing parties encountered Sharp in distress.

-Double-amputee climber Mark Inglis said in an interview with the press on 23 May 2006, that his climbing party, and many others, had passed Sharp, on 15 May, sheltering under a rock overhang 450 m below the summit, without attempting a rescue.
-Inglis said 40 people had passed by Sharp, but he might have been overlooked as climbers assumed Sharp was the corpse nicknamed "Green Boots", but Inglis was not aware that Turkish climbers had tried to help Sharp despite being in the process of helping an injured woman down (a Turkish woman, Burçak Poçan).
-There has also been some discussion about Himex in the commentary on Inglis and Sharp.
-In regards to Inglis's initial comments, he later revised certain details because he had been interviewed while he was "...physically and mentally exhausted, and in a lot of pain.
-He had suffered severe frostbite – he later had five fingertips amputated."
-When they went through Sharp's possessions they found a receipt for US$7,490, believed to be the whole financial cost.
-Comparatively, most expeditions are between $35,000 to US$100,000 plus an additional $20,000 in other expenses that range from gear to bonuses.
-It was estimated on 14 May that Sharp summitted Mount Everest and began his descent down, but 15 May he was in trouble but being passed by climbers on their way up and down.
-On 15 May 2006 it is believed he was suffering from hypoxia and was about 1000 ft from the summit on the North Side route.
+Double-amputee climber Mark Inglis said that on 15 May his climbing party, and many others, had passed Sharp, sheltering under a rock overhang 450 m below the summit, without attempting a rescue.
+Inglis said 40 people had passed by Sharp, but he might have been overlooked as climbers assumed Sharp was the corpse nicknamed "Green Boots", but Inglis was not aware that climbers had tried to help Sharp despite being in the process of helping an injured woman, Burçak Özoğlu Poçan, down.
+There has been discussion about Himex in the commentary on Inglis and Sharp.
+In regard to Inglis's initial comments, he later revised details because he had been interviewed while he was "physically and mentally exhausted, and in much pain.
+He had suffered frostbite – he later had five fingertips amputated."
+It was estimated that Sharp summited on 14 May and began his descent, but on 15 May he was in trouble and being passed by climbers on their way up and down.
+It is believed he was suffering from hypoxia and was about 1000 ft from the summit on the North Side route.